Maynard Olson: Career

 Upon graduating with his PhD, Olson worked at Dartmouth College as an inorganic chemist but experienced "an early mid-life crisis" and chose to change fields.
+Olsen decided to begin work on genomics in the 1970’s, after reading Molecular Biology of the Gene, by James Watson.
 He subsequently took a sabbatical and worked with Benjamin Hall at the University of Washington (UW) in Seattle.
-In 1979, he accepted a position at Washington University in St. Louis (WUSTL), where he began to work on the development of systematic approaches to the analysis of complex genomes.
+In 1979, he accepted a position at Washington University in St. Louis, where he began to work on the development of systematic approaches to the analysis of complex genomes.
 Throughout the 1980s, Olson continued to analyze whole genomes in his own laboratory.
 He worked with a computer developing algorithms for parallel genome mapping projects through yeast while John Sulston focused on nematode worm, Caenorhabditis elegans.
-This was one of the very first uses of restriction fragment length polymorphisms to map a cloned gene.
+This was one of the first uses of restriction fragment length polymorphisms to map a cloned gene.
 In 1989, Olson became a member of the Program Advisory Committee on the Human Genome at the National Institutes of Health (NIH).

 At the beginning of the following decade, Olson was the recipient of the 1992 Genetics Society of America Medal for his genetic achievements.
 During the same year, he returned to UW and joined their Department of Molecular Biotechnology.
 In 1994, Olson was elected to the United States National Academy of Sciences.
 At the turn of the century, Olson was a lead scientist on a study mapping the genome of Pseudomonas aeruginosa which was published in Nature.
 The implications of this study led to the possibility of new treatments for patients with cystic fibrosis and patients with severe burns and others who develop this type of infection.
 As a result of his pioneering gene research, he was the co-recipient of Durham, North Carolina's City of Medicine Award.
 The citation specifically noted that without his discovery, sequencing the human genome "would not have been possible."
 In 2003, Olson was elected to the American Academy of Arts and Sciences for "developing technological and experimental innovations critical to genome sequencing."
 He was elected to the American Philosophical Society in 2005.
 He was also the recipient of the 2002 Canada Gairdner International Award and 2007 Gruber Prize in Genetics.

+Olson retired from his position in 2008.